iosxr-devnet-ciscolive/clus2019-workshop/_wkinstructions/2019-01-30-step-2-playing-iosxr-Yang-Models.md

 ```

-We will be using the playbook: `ansible_netconf.yml` which uses the `netconf_config` module which in turn utilizes the XML encoded data to configure BGP on routers r1 and r2:
+We will be using the playbook: `ansible_netconf.yml` to configure BGP on routers r1 and r2:

 The playbook is dumped below: